 All 3 Elemnt models are compatible with any ANT+ FE-C trainer.
 This includes not only the Kickr but also other smart trainers such as Tacx and Elite.
 You can use the Elemnt to control the smart trainers for your indoor workouts.

-This works by first pairing the Elemnt with your smartphone, then using the Wahoo Companion App to pair with the bike trainer.
-If you’re using Kickr with your Wahoo bike computer, the two automatically pair via bluetooth.
+This works by first pairing the Elemnt with your smartphone, then using the Wahoo Companion App to pair it with the bike trainer.
+If you’re using Kickr with your Wahoo bike computer, the two automatically pair via Bluetooth.

 Read More : The 8 Best Bike Trainers for Indoor Riding

 Another nice feature of the Elemnt is its integration with many third-party fitness apps.
 This includes the popular Strava and MapMyRide, RideWithGPS, Best Bike Split, and Komoot, among others.

 Let’s take a look at what each one does.